wp-plugins/network-summary/readme.txt

 * `include` (optional, defaults: all available) expects a comma separated list of site ids.
 It will only will list these sites.
 * `exclude` (optional) expects a comma separated list of site ids.
 It will list all sites except the listed ones.
 * `category` (optional) expects a comma seperated list of category ids.
 Only sites within these categories will be displayed, regardless of the include parameter.
 The exclude parameter will still apply.
-* `numposts` (optional, default: 2) expects a number.
+* `numposts` (optional, default: 2) expects a positive number or zero.
 Limits the number of most recent published posts displayed.
 * `sort` (optional, default: 'abc') expects either 'abc' or 'posts'. 'abc' means alphabetical sorting. 'posts' will sort the sites according to their most recent post.
 * `layout` (optional, default: 'table') expects either 'grid' or 'table'.
 Defines the layout of the list.
 Grid uses two columns.
 Table uses one row per site.
 * `images` (optional, default: 'true') expects either 'true' or 'false'.
 Defines whether header images of the sites are displayed if available.
 * `rss` (optional, default: 'true') expects either 'true' or 'false'.
 Defines whether a custom rss feed link should be displayed.
+* `minposts` (optional, default: 0) expects a positive number or zero.
+Defines a limit of posts a site must have published in order to be shown.

 Example: